PyxelM/alucinara/content/species/flora/freakleaf.md

   - flora
 ---
 ## Overview
 Freakleaf is the name given to a plant native to the [1st Realm](locations/1st-realm.md).
-It is nonpoisonous and has yellow leaves which are fermented, dried, ground into a power, and dissolved in water.
+It is nonpoisonous and has yellow leaves which are fermented, dried, ground into a powder, and dissolved in water.

 Following the fermentation process, the leaves become poisonous to many animals, but are consumed by many [Minikin](species/fauna/minikin.md) populations in a tea socially or recreationally for their slight intoxicative effects.